-It’s important to plan your meals ahead of time.
-Planning a week ahead is a great idea but if you don’t have enough time, a few days of planning can still make a big difference.
+It’s important to plan your week’s worth of meals ahead of time.
+Planning an entire week ahead is a great idea, but if you don’t have enough time, a few days of planning can still make a big difference.

-Planning ahead meals and having a meal prep plan will not only help you save time and money, it also stops you from making a quick call to the nearest pizza joint or ordering drive-thru if you don’t have anything for dinner.
+Planning ahead meals and having a meal prep plan will not only help you save time and money but getting a head start also stops you from making a quick call to the nearest pizza joint or ordering a drive-thru if you don’t have anything for dinner.

 You can save cooking time if you’re preparing all the ingredients beforehand.
 Small things, when added together, can make a big difference and will save you a lot of time for the rest of the week.

-- Once you go on your once a week or once a month grocery shopping trip, wash all the vegetables and fruits before you put them away in their proper storage such as glass meal prep containers.
+- Once you go on your once a week or once a month grocery shopping trip, wash all the different vegetables and fruits before you put them away in their proper storage such as glass meal prep containers.

 - Slice all celery, carrots, and vegetables.
 These food items can be used as a quick snack for kids or as lunch fillers.
 Cutting vegetables in small pieces and storing them in zip locks save you time.